7 ways to keep following up your resolutions and keep Veganuary the whole year

 2. Seasonings should be stocked up on.

 Grab a few herbs and spices even if you plan to live off of vegan ready-meals (no guilt there).
-If you end up deciding isn't that terrifying, you can use them.
+If you end up deciding tofu isn’t that terrifying, you can use them.

-You'll wonder why you ever bothered with meat and gravy after you try cooking using soy sauce, powder, celery salt, and a good vegan bouillon powder.
+You’ll wonder why you ever bothered with meat and gravy after you try cooking using soy sauce, garlic powder, celery salt, and a good vegan bouillon powder.

 3. Research.